 As a guide for choosing optimization algorithms other than the default consider the following.
 As a general rule, the dual simplex is usually much faster than the primal simplex if the problem is neither infeasible nor near-infeasible.
 If the problem is likely to be infeasible or if the user wishes to get diagnostic information about an infeasible problem then the primal simplex is the best choice.
 This is because the primal simplex algorithm finds a basic solution that minimizes the sum of infeasibilities and these solutions are typically helpful in identifying causes of infeasibility.
-The Newton barrier algorithm will, however, likely be slower than the simplex algorithms if, for a problem coefficient matrix A, $A^T A$ is large and dense.
+The Newton barrier algorithm can perform much better than the simplex algorithms on certain classes of problems.
+The barrier algorithm will, however, likely be slower than the simplex algorithms if, for a problem coefficient matrix A, $A^T A$ is large and dense.